luishdemetrio/MyApprovalsHub/readme.md

 Managers usually have to manage approvals out of a number of systems causing delays in approval actions and excessive context switching.
 Also, the large volumes of email notifications from these systems cause important approval notifications to sometimes get missed.

+The “My Approvals Hub” is a Teams application developed to aggregate approvals from the identified outsides systems, for now just implemented for Service Now, providing a list of approvals pending and the option for each manager to approve or reject the item.

 ![](Approvals%20Hub%20ServiceNow.gif)